threefoldtech/info_grid/users/docs/ssh.md

 * Create an SSH key pair
 * Deploy a VM on a 3Node
-* SSH into the 3Node
+* SSH into the VM

 ## Linux

-Here are the steps to SSH into a 3Node with either IPv4 or Mycelium on Linux.
+Here are the steps to SSH into a VM with either IPv4 or Mycelium on Linux.

 * To create the SSH key pair, write in the terminal
   * ```